-For advice on importing any equipment items and to submit applications for exoneration of customs duties, please fill out a list (see form) of what you plan to bring and contact Gump Station.
+For advice on importing any equipment items and to submit applications for exoneration of applicable customs duties, please fill out a list (see form) of what you plan to bring and contact Gump Station.
+It is likely that your bags will be inspected on arrival at the airport by customs officials.
+It is highly recommended that you have a list of all items being brought in for research purposes with their receipts (or print-out of the cost from a website), even when the total for all the items is <$500.

 Temporary Equipment (to be taken out again)

 For the official policy on import duties and procedures, visitors should contact the French Polynesian customs authorities.
 It is our understanding that items can be imported for up to 6 months without duties.
 A bond might be required for some items to ensure that they are re-exported.
-Generally, researchers should have a list of equipment items they intend to take home again prepared in advance.
-This list should be given to the customs agent if requested (along with a copy of your research protocole d'accueil).
-The customs agent will tell you what, if any, further steps are required to ensure re-exportation of the items.
-Particularly for more expensive items, you might require a carnet de passage, which can also be obtained in advance - see atacarnet.com for details.
+Particularly for more expensive items, a carnet de passage should be obtained in advance - see atacarnet.com for details.

 Importing Items ( > 6 months)